carpentries-incubator/hpc-intro/_extras/learner-prerequisites.md

 ## Pre-Workshop Survey

-For a motivation of this survey type, see [Greg Wilsons Template in Teaching Tech Together](https://teachtogether.tech/en/index.html#s:checklists-preassess).
+For a motivation of this survey type, see Greg Wilson's template in [Teaching Tech Together](https://teachtogether.tech/en/index.html#s:checklists-preassess).

 ### Shell

 #### Moving Things

-You are provided with a directory of `300` files that end with `.log`, `.data` and `.err` at equal proportions.
-You like to rename all `.log` files to `.out` files.
+You are provided with a directory of 300 files that end with `.log`, `.data` and `.err` at equal proportions.
+You want to rename all `.log` files to `.out` files.
 How do you do this?

 1. I can do that.
 Give me a shell and I'll show you.